fluxcd/kustomize-controller/docs/spec/v1/kustomization.md

 ### Components

-`spec.components` is an optional list used to specify [Kustomize `components`](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/components/).
+`.spec.components` is an optional list used to specify [Kustomize `components`](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/components/).
 This allows using reusable pieces of configuration logic that can be included from multiple overlays.